 A bed for everyone who is entitled to one

 The COA provides asylum seekers with accommodation.
 During the asylum process, we accommodate asylum seekers in different types of reception centres.
-After completion of the procedure, we accommodate holders of a residence permit until they are allocated to a house in a municipality.
+After completion of the procedure, we accommodate status holders until they are allocated to a house in a municipality.
 Rejected asylum seekers are still allowed to stay in a reception centre for a short period to prepare for their departure.

 After that: guidance and support for now and later